pagkly/Zed/Investopedia3/What Is a Whisper Stock.md

 What Is a Whisper Stock?
 ## Whisper Stock: An Overview

-A public company's shares can briefly become a whisper stock if rumors circulate that the company is the target of a [takeover](https://www.investopedia.com/terms/t/takeover.asp) offer.
-The whispers will probably be followed by an immediate surge in [trading volume](https://www.investopedia.com/terms/v/volumeoftrade.asp) and an increase in its share price.
+A public company's shares can briefly become a whisper stock if rumors circulate that the company is the target of a [[takeover]](https://www.investopedia.com/terms/t/takeover.asp) offer.
+The whispers will probably be followed by an immediate surge in [[trading volume]](https://www.investopedia.com/terms/v/volumeoftrade.asp) and an increase in its share price.

 Its price can fall back to Earth just as quickly when the whispers stop, whether they prove to be true or false.

 ## Understanding a Whisper Stock

-When two companies discuss a [merger](https://www.investopedia.com/terms/m/merger.asp) or an [acquisition](https://www.investopedia.com/terms/a/acquisition.asp) of one company by the other, the talks are held in the strictest secrecy.
-An insider who acts on the information in an attempt to make a profit or help someone else make a profit is committing the crime of [insider trading](https://www.investopedia.com/terms/i/insidertrading.asp).
+When two companies discuss a [[merger]](https://www.investopedia.com/terms/m/merger.asp) or an [[acquisition]](https://www.investopedia.com/terms/a/acquisition.asp) of one company by the other, the talks are held in the strictest secrecy.
+An insider who acts on the information in an attempt to make a profit or help someone else make a profit is committing the crime of [[insider trading]](https://www.investopedia.com/terms/i/insidertrading.asp).

 ### Key Takeaways